min2ha/ukwa-site/content/target/66551/index.en.md

   "subject": "Brexit"
 }

-# Department for Exiting the European Union: Technical note on consultation and cooperation on external security

 The note outlines options for future UK-EU consultation and cooperation arrangements across foreign policy, common security and defence policy (CSDP), defence capabilities and development and external instruments.